Ireland has developed a multi-agency approach to road safety through the involvement of a number of agencies working in partnership.

 The Department of Transport, Tourism and Sport (DTTAS) has responsibility for road safety policy and legislation.

 The Road Safety Authority (RSA), which comes under the aegis of DTTAS, has particular responsibility for the development of Ireland’s Road Safety Strategy and policies, as well as statutory responsibility for compilation of road collision statistics and the publication of the annual Road Collision Facts Handbook.

-An Garda Síochána, which comes under the aegis of the Department of Justice and Equality, is responsible for the enforcement of road safety legislation and plays a key role in the delivery of the goals set out in the Road Safety Strategy.
+An Garda Síochána, which comes under the aegis of the Department of Justice, is responsible for the enforcement of road safety legislation and plays a key role in the delivery of the goals set out in the Road Safety Strategy.

 A central component of the Road Safety Strategy is enforcement.
-The policing priorities the Minister for Justice and Equality has set for the year ahead include a focus on continuing to reduce the number of deaths and serious injuries on our roads.
-This is reflected in An Garda Síochána’s Policing Plan 2015.
+The policing priorities, as determined by the Policing Authority in accordance with section 20 (1a) of the Garda Síochána Act 2005 (as amended), include a focus on safeguarding road users.
+This is reflected in An Garda Síochána’s 2019 Policing Plan.

 Gardaí continue to focus their enforcement activities on high risk behaviour and on identified vulnerable road users with a view to reducing the number of serious injury collisions and fatalities on our roads.